-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. ) ed by the Registrant /X/ ed by a Party other than the Registrant / / /X/ / / / / ck the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to Section 240.14a-11(c) or Section 240.14a-12 THE MIDDLEBY CORPORATION (Name of Registrant as Specified In Its Charter) (Nar ne of Person(s) Filing Proxy Statement, if other than the Registrant) Payn lent of Filing Fee (Check the appropriate box): /X/ / / It∉ \$5( 25 per Exchange Act Rules 0-11(c)(1)(ii), 14a-6(i)(1), 14a-6(i)(2) or em 22(a)(2) of Schedule 14A.
-00 per each party to the controversy pursuant to Exchange Act Rule / / Fee and a-6(i)(3). e computed on table below per Exchange Act Rules 14a-6(i)(4) a 0-11.
-Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): 4) Proposed maximum aggregate value of transaction: 5) Total fee paid: / / Che 0-1 pre or e paid previously with preliminary materials. eck box if any part of the fee is offset as provided by Exchange Act Rule .1(a)(2) and identify the filing for which the offsetting fee was paid eviously.
-Identify the previous filing by registration statement number, the Form or Schedule and the date of its filing.
-Amount Previously Paid: 2) Form, Schedule or Registration Statement No.: 3) Filing Party: 4) Date Filed: THE MIDDLEBY CORPORATION Preliminary Copy 1400 TOASTMASTER DRIVE ELGIN, ILLINOIS 60120
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)

+led by the Registrant $/ ext{X}/$ led by a Party other than the Registrant $/$ $/$ eck the appropriate box: / Preliminary Proxy Statement / Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) / Definitive Proxy Statement / Definitive Additional Materials / Soliciting Material Pursuant to Section 240.14a-11(c) or Section 240.14a-12 THE MIDDLEBY CORPORATION (Name of Registrant as Specified In Its Charter) ame of Person(s) Filing Proxy Statement, if other than the Registrant) Paym t of Filing Fee (Check the appropriate box): / / \$125 per Exchange Act Rules 0-11(c)(1)(ii), 14a-6(i)(1), 14a-6(i) Item 22(a)(2) of Schedule 14A. / / \$500 per each party to the controversy pursuant to Exchange 2 14a-6(i)(3). / / Fee computed on table below per Exchange Act Rules 14a- and 0-11.
+1) Title of each class of securities to which transaction applies: ) Aggregate number of securities to which transaction applies: ) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): ) Proposed maximum aggregate value of transaction: ) Total fee paid: /X/ / / ee paid previously with preliminary materials. heck box if any part of the fee is offset as provided by Exchange Act Rule-11(a)(2) and identify the filing for which the offsetting fee was paid reviously.
+Identify the previous filing by registration statement number r the Form or Schedule and the date of its filing.)
+Amount Previously Paid: ) Form, Schedule or Registration Statement No.: ) Filing Party: ) Date Filed:

+1400 TOASTMASTER DRIVE ELGIN, ILLINOIS 60120